Indezine Logo

 Options within the Backstage view are explained below, as marked in Figure 2, above:

 Clicking this option launches a flyout menu, as shown in Figure 3, below.
 This menu provides details of services connected to PowerPoint.
 These services show up as Places to open and save files, as explained in our Add Places in PowerPoint tutorial.
-You can learn more about options in the Account tab in our Account Option in Backstage View in PowerPoint tutorial.
+You can learn more about options in the Account tab in our Account Options in Backstage View in PowerPoint tutorial.

 Figure 3: Account flyout with connected services